Natural skincare products for sensitive skin made in Canada

 The Skin Barrier: Why It Matters

 When the barrier is strong and intact, your skin stays hydrated, calm, and resilient.
-When it's compromised, irritants penetrate easily, moisture escapes, and inflammation follows.
+When it is compromised, irritants penetrate easily, moisture escapes, and inflammation follows.

 If you live somewhere with harsh winters, you already know this.
 Sensitive skin in Canada often peaks in winter when the air is dry, indoor heating strips moisture from skin, and cold temperatures narrow blood vessels and reduce sebum production.
 Your barrier needs extra support.